linksmart/nifi-opc-ua-bundles/README.md

 - [SubscribeOPCNodes](docs/subscribe-opc-nodes.md)

 ## Contributing

-This project is not actively maintained because of time crunch.
-But contributions are welcome in terms of documentation, implementations, examples and discussions.
+Contributions are welcome in terms of documentation, implementations, and technical support.

 Please fork, make your changes, and submit a pull request.
 For major changes, please open an issue first and discuss it with the other authors.